KhongphopCuteBoii/KhongphopCuteBoii/README.md

 <h1 align="center">Welcome to my Github! 🍀</h1>
 Hey there 👋,<br>
 Since I'm just an ameteur, I haven't spend my time much on these stuffs.
-But I promise I'll progressively update my Github. 🌟<br>
+But I promise I'll progressively update my Github. 🌟<br><br>
 I'm mostly known as C, an amateur programmer and newbie artist.
 I'm mostly working on shader stuffs, MCBE add-ons, etc...
 And most of them were posted here, too.
 You can check them if you want. ☕